troclaux/notes/aws.md

 ## SQS - Simple Queue Service

-> fully managed message queuing service that allows you to decouple and scale microservices, distributed systems, and serverless applications
+> message queuing service that allows you to decouple and scale microservices, distributed systems and serverless applications

+- fully managed
+- low latency
+- messages are kept for 14 days
+- messages can be
+  - xml
+  - json

+- producer service: produces requests to sqs
+- consumer service: consumers requests from sqs
+- decoupling: when both producers and consumers scale independently from each other

 ## Step Functions